Das Model

 "Das Model" ("The Model" in English) is a song recorded by the German group Kraftwerk in 1978, written by musicians Ralf Hütter and Karl Bartos, with artist Emil Schult collaborating on the lyrics.
 It is featured on the album, Die Mensch-Maschine (known in international versions as The Man-Machine).

-In 1981 the song was re-released to coincide with the release of the studio album Computerwelt (Computer World in English).
-It reached no. 1 in UK Singles Chart.
+In 1981, the song was re-released to coincide with the release of the studio album Computerwelt (Computer World in English).
+It reached no. 1 in the UK singles chart.
 Both the German and English versions of the song have been covered by other artists, including Snakefinger, Hikashu, Big Black and Robert.

 Background

 The lyrics were written by Emil Schult, who was in love with a model when he wrote the song.
 He also composed music for the song, though it was too guitar-heavy for the musical concept of Kraftwerk and it was rewritten by Bartos and Hütter to fit the sound of the band.